LorenzDuremdes/Second-Brain/Franklin Veaux.md

 # secure attachment
 1. [How would you react if you saw your significant other kissing someone else in a bar?](https://qr.ae/pv5qYN)
+2. How do I cope with my significant other kissing and acting romantically with another person on a break?
+I told him I'll still be faithful in this situation but he didn't do the same.
+He regrets it now
+	1. You’re on a break.
+Not together.
+Not [[dating]], not shagging, not knocking boots, not doing the deed.
+From the instant the break starts you are both free agents.^[https://qr.ae/pv5qFC]

 ## ex
 1. [Can you stay friends with an ex?](https://qr.ae/pNspjH)